Balderstone, Lancashire

+History

+Although a relatively modern building, Sunderland Hall in the northeast corner of the parish, on the bank of the River Ribble, has roots in a medieval monastic grange.
+Around 1170, Ailsi son of Hugh, lord of Balderston and Osbaldeston, gave Sunderland Holme to the Cistercian monks who had founded Sawley Abbey.
+In 1540, after the dissolution of the monasteries, the site was among the former monastic lands owned by Sir Arthur Darcy.
+He sold it Sir Alexander Osbaldeston, whose grandson also called Alexander, built the original Sunderland Hall around 1596.

 Geography

-It is located north-east of Preston and north-west of Blackburn.
+It is located east of Preston and north-west of Blackburn.

 Community

 In the village are the Anglican Church of St Leonard, a primary school, and a community centre.
-According to the 2001 census it had a population of 379.
+In the 2001 census it had a population of 379 and 1n the 2011 census it had a population of 410.
 The parish is the officially recognised address of Samlesbury Aerodrome.